 The didactical concept of the study programme is described, plausible and oriented towards the programme objectives and learning outcomes.
 It allows for the application of different teaching and learning methods, such as, for instance, case studies or practical projects.
-Students are encouraged to take an active role in creating the learning process, e.g., through the University's e-learning system, where they can give constant feedback to the lecturers.
-Moreover, the panel welcomes the intention of the University to include lecturing tutors into the programme.
+Students are encouraged to take an active role in creating the learning process, especially with the use of the e-learning platform and social media.